enwee/tile-games/README.md

 The app now runs in development mode at http://localhost:3000

+The repository for the REST API server is at https://github.com/enwee/tile-games-server

 ## Work in Progress / Todo
 - refactor quote component to be selectable by catergory
 - improve layout UI